EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Experiments

 \subsubsection{Qualitative Clinical Case Study}

-To explicitly demonstrate how EviDep captures diagnostic ambiguity, Fig. \ref{fig:qualitative_cases} visualizes the continuous predictive probability density functions, along with the aleatoric (AU) and epistemic (EU) uncertainties, for four representative subjects.
-By parameterizing a Student-t distribution, the model allows for direct observation of its confidence landscape and 90\% confidence intervals (CIs).
+To explicitly demonstrate how EviDep captures estimation ambiguity, Fig. \ref{fig:qualitative_cases} visualizes the continuous predictive probability density functions, along with the quantified aleatoric and epistemic uncertainties, for four representative subjects from the AVEC 2014 test set.
+By parameterizing a Student-t distribution, the model allows for direct observation of its confidence landscape and 90\% confidence intervals.

 For typical subjects with clear multimodal cues, such as 342\_3, 220\_3, and 245\_3, EviDep yields highly concentrated density curves.
-Supported by consistently low epistemic uncertainties (EU ranging from 9.1 to 21.4), the resulting 90\% CIs maintain compact widths between 20.8 and 22.1.
+Supported by consistently low epistemic uncertainties ranging from 9.1 to 21.4, the resulting 90\% confidence intervals maintain compact widths of 20.8 to 22.1.
 Crucially, the predicted means align closely with the ground truth, providing precise and confident numerical boundaries.

-In contrast, subject 315\_2 represents a challenging scenario where the point estimate (28.9) underestimates the actual severe condition (34).
-However, instead of yielding an overconfident error, EviDep explicitly recognizes the scarcity of evidence for this severe phenotype.
-Confronted with this unfamiliar clinical pattern, the framework triggers a prominent epistemic uncertainty (EU) spike to 124.2.
-This elevated EU mathematically flattens the predictive distribution and dynamically expands the CI width to 37.3.
-This adaptively widened interval successfully bounds the true severity, acting as an automated risk-alert mechanism.
+In contrast, subject 315\_2 represents a challenging scenario in which the point estimate (28.9) underestimates the actual severe condition (34).
+However, instead of yielding an overconfident error, EviDep explicitly acknowledges the limited evidence supporting this severe phenotype.
+Confronted with this unfamiliar clinical pattern, the framework triggers a prominent spike in epistemic uncertainty to 124.2.
+The elevated epistemic uncertainty mathematically flattens the predictive distribution and dynamically expands the interval width to 37.3, such that the resulting interval successfully bounds the true severity, acting as an automated risk-alert mechanism.
 By proactively flagging its own epistemic limitations, the model demonstrates a critical fail-safe capability for clinical screening.